mercuridi/starwatch/README.md

     - Contains github-related utilities including CI/CD instructions.
 - assets
     - Contains useful utility files for other parts of the project.
+    - eg. architecture diagrams
+- data
-    - eg. architecture diagrams, static data dumps
+    - Contains data dumps for project scripts.
 - src
     - Contains source code for the different pipelines of the project.
 - test